stillunfolding/capastrophic/README.md

-    install             Instanciate an applet from an already loaded package; or optionally load CAP/JSON first and then instanciate an applet delete              Delete an applet or package from the card script              Execute a sequence of commands from a script/json file
+    install             Instanciate an applet from an already loaded package; or optionally load CAP/JSON first and then instanciate an applet delete              Delete an applet or package from the card script              Execute a sequence of commands from a script/json file capinfo             Print general information of a package, including the AID, applets, and imports.

 options:
   -h, --help            show this help message and exit